22. AGX Vehicle

 ../_images/agxvehicle_track_node_geometries_diff.png

-Fig. 22.8 Track initialized with different shapes/geometries along the track.
-Every fourth geometry is larger than the three before.
+Fig. 22.8 Track initialized with different geometries along the track.
+Every fourth geometry is larger than the previous three.

-When the track has been initialized it’s possible to iterate the nodes in the track in a few different ways:
+Once the track has been initialized, it is possible to iterate over the nodes in a few different ways:

 for ( agx::UInt i = 0; i < track->getNumNodes(); ++i ) {